Lynn Fuhler Studio Photo

 I’m not a fan of playing board games or cards.

-I strive to take a 20-minute walk each day, meditate or do yoga, take uninterrupted time off for lunch and leave the office before the sun goes down.
+I strive to take a 20-minute walk daily, meditate or do yoga, take uninterrupted time off for lunch and leave the office before the sun goes down.

 What are some of your favorite places in the world?